12 MIN READ

 Treatment:

-Conduct a soil test and apply sulfur based on test results.
+- Conduct a soil test prior to planting and apply a copper fertilizer to adjust levels based on test results.

-Use a foliar application of sulfur.
-Consult product label for treatment rates.
+- Use a foliar application of copper, preferably a chelated formulation.
+Consult the product label for recommended treatment rates.

 Symptoms: